 Mattress manufacturers offer sleep trials, warranties, and return policies as a way to reassure the customer of a sound purchase.
 Be sure to read the fine print of each before committing to a mattress and be wary of a mattress that lacks a sleep trial or return policy and warranty.

 Sleep trials allow the customer to try a new mattress within the comfort of their own home.
 Sleep trials last between 90 to 120 nights depending on the brand.
 If the customer isn’t satisfied with the mattress, they can return it or have it donated for a full refund as long as it’s within the sleep trial.

 A warranty protects the mattress from manufacturing flaws and defects and sagging greater than 1 inch (this measurement varies depending on mattress brands).
 Most mattresses come with a standard 10-year warranty.
 Always read through the policy to know what to expect of the manufacturer and what the manufacturer can expect from you.

 In the case of a missing sleep trial, take a look at the return policy.
 Most return policies last about 30 days (some may extend to 90 days, depending on mattress brands).
 It takes about the same amount of time for the body to adjust to the sleep surface.
 If the customer is unhappy with the mattress, they can return it for a full refund.

 We recommend the Amerisleep AS3 as the best cooling mattress.
-The medium feel makes it perfect for any type of sleeper— side, back, stomach, and combo.
+The medium feel makes it almost perfect for any type of sleeper.
 Plant-based Bio-Pur® keeps airflow consistent with little to no VOC emissions, while the lightweight, breathable cover on the AS3 further promotes airflow.
 The Amerisleep AS3 enables individuals to sleep cooler with fewer disruptions for a more comfortable sleep.